-The cult movie keeps him trending in various social media outlets where fans cannot get enough of the vigilante action film.
-Keeping their ears to the Internet in hopes of the announcement of The Boondock Saints 3 in production is imminent.
+The cult movie keeps him trending on various social media outlets where fans cannot get enough of the vigilante action film.
+Keeping their ears to the Internet in hopes of announcing The Boondock Saints 3 in production is imminent.

 © 2016 Kenna McHugh